 £5.00

-Grab 4 brand new 25mm button badges from Korp based on the Corona t-shirt design.
+Grab 4 25mm button badges from Korp based on the Corona t-shirt design.
 These designs feature a masked Korpworm, the Blackworm and the Korp Signature with the Corona crown.
-All stored in a custom pillow box making it a perfect gift.
-Please be aware the badges are a slightly lighter red than in the photo.
-Will be sent 2nd Class.
 Black Badges

 £5.00

-Grab 4 brand new 25mm button badges from Korp based on the Corona t-shirt design.
+Grab 4 25mm button badges from Korp based on the Corona t-shirt design.
 These designs feature a masked Korpworm, the Blackworm and the Korp Signature with the Corona crown.
-All stored in a custom pillow box making it a perfect gift.
-Will be sent 2nd Class.
-On Sale On Sale Doodle With Korp Snapback Cap
+Head T-shirt

 |